phoenix-w/BA780-Airbnb-Project/README.md

 2. [Reviews](http://data.insideairbnb.com/united-states/ny/new-york-city/2020-10-05/data/reviews.csv.gz) (Detailed review data for listings in New York City.)
 3. [Calendar](http://data.insideairbnb.com/united-states/ny/new-york-city/2020-10-05/data/calendar.csv.gz) (Detailed calendar data for listings in New York City.)
 4. [Neighborhoods](http://data.insideairbnb.com/united-states/ny/new-york-city/2020-10-05/visualisations/neighbourhoods.csv) (Lists of neighborhoods and boroughs in New York City.)
+####

+**[Friendly Reminder]** Sometime GitHub fails to render .ipynb notebooks, so you might need to reload the page a few times.
+However, even if you manage to load the notebook, GitHub doesn't show some graphs properly.